Deploy Kuma on Docker

 Important: The following steps must be executed inside the container.

-Install the necessary tools for downloading Kuma binaries and setting up the transparent proxy:
+Install the required tools for downloading Kuma binaries, setting up the transparent proxy, and create a dedicated user for the data plane proxy:

 • curl: Needed to download the Kuma binaries.